-The inner cone of La Palma volcano has collapsed in on itself
+Inner cone of La Palma volcano collapses in on itself.

 As reported by Involcan, the Volcanological Institute of the Canary Islands, the internal cone of the Cumbre Vieja volcano on La Palma has collapsed in on itself.
 This occurred today, Tuesday, October 26, at around 6.50pm local Canarian time, and was posted on its social networks.